dfelinto/blender-manual/modeling/curves/selecting.rst

 Curve selection in :guilabel:`Edit` mode is much less complex than with meshes!
-Mainly this is because you have only one selectable element type, the control points (no select mode needed here…).
-These points are a bit more complex than simple vertices, however, especially for Béziers, as there is the central vertex, and its two handles…
+Mainly this is because you have only one selectable element type, the control points (no select mode needed here...).
+These points are a bit more complex than simple vertices, however, especially for Béziers, as there is the central vertex, and its two handles...

 The basic tools are the same as with :doc:`meshes <modeling/meshes/selecting/basics>`, so you can select a simple control point with a :kbd:`lmb` -click, add to current selection with :kbd:`shift-lmb` -clicks, :kbd:`B` order-select, and so on.

 One word about the Bézier control points: when you select the main central vertex, the two handles are automatically selected too, so you can grab it as a whole, without creating an angle in the curve.
-However, when you select a handle, only this vertex is selected, allowing you to modify this control vector…
+However, when you select a handle, only this vertex is selected, allowing you to modify this control vector...

 :kbd:`L` (or :kbd:`ctrl-L`) will add to the selection the cursor's nearest control point, and all the linked ones, i.e. all points belonging to the same curve.
 Note that for Bézier, using :kbd:`L` with a handle selected will select the whole control point and all the linked ones.